 Students are responsible for obtaining from each teacher the assignments which were given during their absences and to present to each teacher evidence that the assignment was completed satisfactorily.
-A student with an unexcused absence is not permitted to take tests that were missed or to make up work.
 Missed work (including tests) must be made up in a period of time after returning, equal to the number of school days absent plus one.
 Failure to complete make-up work on time will result in the student receiving a failing grade for that work.
+Teachers are not obliged to prepare work in advance for students who are going to miss school.